What is a hearing/induction loop?

 The hearing loop is a special type of sound system for use by people with hearing aids.
 The loop system provides a magnetic, wireless signal that is picked up by the hearing aid when it is set to the T (Telecoil) setting.

-The loop system consists of a microphone to pick up the spoken word; an amplifier which processes the signal which is then sent through the final piece; the loop cable.
-The loop cable is a wire placed around the perimeter of a specific area i.e., a meeting room, a church, a service counter etc. to act as an antenna that radiates the magnetic signal to the hearing aid.
+The loop system consists of a microphone to pick up the spoken word; an amplifier that processes the signal which is then sent through the final piece; the loop cable.
+The loop cable is a wire placed around the perimeter of a specific area i.e., a meeting room, a church, a service counter, etc. to act as an antenna that radiates the magnetic signal to the hearing aid.

 At home, for example, you could use a loop to pick up sound from your television, hi-fi, or radio.
 A loop can also be set up with a microphone to help hearing aid users hear conversations in noisy places.
 In the theatre, a loop can help you hear the show more clearly.
 A loop cannot be used to give stereo sound.
 If this is important, you should consider using an infrared system.